jamieberrier/recipe-box/what-to-prioritize-in-sinatra.md

   - **"User Authentication in Sinatra" + "Securing Passwords in Sinatra" Labs:** Double down on these labs to confirm your understanding of the authentication flow in Sinatra.
 Check for understanding by answering these questions:

       1. What is a `session`?
 How do I enable it in my application and why?
+        * the time between when someone logs in to and logs out of your app
+        * The action of logging in is the simple action of storing a user's ID in the session hash
+        * The action of 'logging out' is really just the action of clearing all of the data, including the user's ID, from the session hash.
+        * in the same controller route in which we create a new user, we set the session[:user_id] equal to the new user's ID, effectively logging them in.
+        * enable :sessions in ApplicationController
+        *

       2. What are the basics of ActiveRecord's `has_secure_password` method?
+        * ActiveRecord macro that works in conjunction with bcrypt gem and gives us all of those abilities in a secure way that doesn't actually store the plain text password in the database.
+        * even though our database has a column called password_digest, we still access the attribute of password.
+This is given to us by has_secure_password
+        * we won't be able to save this to the database unless our user filled out the password field.
+Calling user.save will return false if the user can't be persisted.

       3. What does the `.authenticate` method do and how is it connected to the `has_secure_password` method?
+        * validates password match on User model
+        * metaprogramming - by adding `has_secure_password` we told Ruby to add an `.authenticate` method to our class
+          1. Takes a String as an argument e.g. i_luv@byron_poodle_darling
+          2. It turns the String into a salted, hashed version (76776516e058d2bf187213df6917a7e)
+          3. It compares this salted, hashed version with the user's stored salted, hashed password in the database
+          4. If the two versions match, authenticate will return the User instance; if not, it returns false
       4. Why do we use the `bcrypt` gem and what is the significance of adding the `password_digest` column to the `User` model in the database?
+        * BCrypt will store a salted, hashed version of our users' passwords in our database in a column called password_digest.
+        * password encryption: the act of scrambling a user's password into a super-secret code and storing a de-crypter that will be able to match up a plaintext password entered by a user with the encrypted version stored in a database.
+        * to implement running the passwords through a hashing algorithm.
+A hashing algorithm manipulates data in such a way that it cannot be un-manipulated.
+This is to say that if someone got a hold of the hashed version of a password, they would have no way to turn it back into the original.
+In addition to hashing the password, we'll also add a "salt".
+A salt is simply a random string of characters that gets added into the hash.
+That way, if two of our users use the password "fido", they will end up with different hashes in our database.

 ## DON'T Spend _Too_ Much Time Here: